Improved Heavy Dark Matter Annihilation Search from Dwarf Galaxies with HAWC: Analysis

 \subsubsection{Inverse Compton Scattering}

-One effect previously not considered was signal enhancement in the photon spectra due to the electron final state process: $\chi\chi \rightarrow \text{SM SM} \rightarrow e^{\pm}$.
-It is expected that all DM annihilation channels will produce high energy electrons which should radiate high energy gamma rays via Inverse Compton Scattering (ICS).
-The enhancement of the gamma ray spectra will depend on the electron and light bath of the electrons in transit to Earth and initial energy distribution of the electrons.
-We use the tools provided by the PPPC \cite{PPPC} for calculating the impact of ICS for a given location in the sky and annihilation channel.
-We studied the enhancement of the gamma ray spectra due to ICS for the $e^+e^-$ channel only, as it would produce the largest number of high energy electrons.
-Additionally, we check this enhancement for two dwarfs (Segue 1 and Coma Berenices) with high \J-factors which contribute substantially to the combined limits.
-Using the tools provided by the PPPPC on ICS \cite{PPPC} the enhancement from ICS for both dwarves was negligible compared to the primary photon spectra.
-Therefore, it was not considered to significantly impact our study.
+One effect not considered in previous HAWC dSph analyses was signal enhancement in the photon spectra via Inverse Compton Scattering (ICS) from electrons generated by a generic final state DM annihilation: $\chi\chi \rightarrow \text{SM SM} \rightarrow e^{\pm}$.
+It is expected that all DM annihilation channels will produce high energy electrons which will radiate high energy gamma rays via ICS and enhance the photon spectra at intermediate energies.
+The enhancement of the gamma ray spectra is a function of the final state electron energies and radiation fields at the source and in transit to Earth.
+We studied the enhancement of the gamma ray from ICS for the $\chi\chi \rightarrow e^+ e^- \rightarrow e^{\pm}$ channel.
+Solely this particle chain is considered because it produces the largest number of high energy electrons therefore provides an upper bound on the enhancement to the gamma ray spectra.
+Additionally, we select for two dwarfs with high \J-factors across both catalogs and pass nearly overhead of HAWC (Segue 1 and Coma Berenices).
+Coma Berenices and Segue 1 dominate the limits (See \cref{fig:LSmtd_bb_1of2,fig:GSmtd_limits_1of2}), so the impact from other sources, except for Willman 1 from \GS{}, is expected to be significantly smaller.

-No adjustments were made to the spectral models for the remaining annihilation channels, which are plotted for each $m_\chi$ in \cref{sec:spectralplots}.
+The PPPC \cite{PPPC} provides tools for calculating the gamma ray spectra from ICS at Earth for a source position and \J-factor.
+The PPPC is limited to $m_\chi \leq 100$ TeV, so the spectral estimation tool, \texttt{naima} \cite{naima}, was used to calculate the ICS contribution to the photon spectra at the dwarf for $m_\chi > 100$ TeV.
+In both cases, the enhancement from ICS was negligible or zero compared to the gamma ray spectrum from: $\chi\chi \rightarrow e^+ e^- \rightarrow \gamma$.
+The ICS contribution to the photon spectra is negligible in the annihilation channel with the highest density of high energy electrons, so we do not expect it to significantly impact our limits in the remaining annihilation channels.

+An additional source of enhancement to the gamma ray spectra may come from electromagnetic cascades as seen in \textit{Fermi}-LAT data \cite{Fermi_cascades}.
+This effect is similar in magnitude to the upper bound of uncertainties provided by HDMS \cite{Rodd:HDM_spec}.
+Therefore, we do not consider it here as a result, yet invite future work to study the impact on HAWC DM annihilation limits.